St Michael's

 Celebrating Good Attendance!

+Part of their important task was to decide on the prizes that would be given out.
 The School Council showed their kindness and put themselves in the shoes of the children who would be in the assembly.
 One child said 'I think it is more important that everyone wins something, rather than just one person.
 If that means we can't have a big prize at all, then that is ok because it's more important that everyone feels special.'
 It was agreed this was the most important part of our celebration and we were able to give those who received 100% attendance a certificate, gold badge and a £5 Amazon voucher!
+Children who achieved 99% attendance were awarded a badge and a certificate for their efforts.

-Luckily we were able to have two big raffle prizes donated by Rush Trampoline Park and Mr Mulligan's Crazy Golf.
-This was very generous and we are very grateful to these companies for their help.
-We were able to put all of the names of children who achieved 100% attendance into a raffle and 2 names drawn at random won these great prizes to enjoy with their families over the Summer!
+We were able to put all of the names of children who achieved 100% attendance into a raffle and a name drawn at random won the 'big' prize of a Rush Trampoline voucher to enjoy with their family over the Summer!

-We had an amazing time celebrating with our parents - there was music, laughter and a photo booth with props!
+We had an amazing time celebrating with our parents - there was music, laughter a photo booth with props and refreshment treats to enjoy!

-Thank you to our School Council for your amazing time and effort with your work on this project!
+Thank you to our School Council for your amazing time and effort with your work on this project and to our children who achieved great attendance last year!